miguelmartin75/commentary-js/README.md

 ![screenshot](./docs/screenshot.jpg)

-Commentary JS is video annotation tool that enables you to perform audio commentary on top of videos, optionally with spatial drawings.
+Commentary JS is video annotation tool that enables you to perform audio commentary on top of videos, optionally with spatial drawings and video recording.
 A variant of this tool was used for [Ego-Exo4D](https://docs.ego-exo4d-data.org/)'s [Expert Commentary](https://docs.ego-exo4d-data.org/annotations/expert_commentary/) annotations.